Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 - Calling in high-frequency timers

-- Large batches of calls outside of page idle times
+- Making large batches of calls outside of page idle times

-For a canvas snapshot to actually enter replay, all of the following must be met simultaneously:
+For canvas snapshot to actually enter replay, all of the following must be met simultaneously:

 init()has been calledstartSessionReplayRecording()has been calledreplayCanvasEnabled = truereplayCanvasMode = 'manual'or'auto'- The passed element is an